 Key Regulatory Requirements

-Here are the regulatory requirements of Indian forex brokers that you must be aware of:
+Below are the regulatory obligations of Indian forex brokers with which you should be familiar:

 -